Your Guide on How Many Keywords Should You Use for SEO

 Once you’ve compiled your list of keywords and subtopics, here are some valuable tips to enhance the optimization of your content pages using those targeted keywords:

-To maximize the impact of your SEO efforts, optimizing each page for a select few primary keywords is essential.
+Optimizing each page for a select few primary keywords is essential to maximize the impact of your SEO efforts.
 Limiting it to 1-2 primary keywords per page ensures your content remains focused and targeted.

 When optimizing your content, strategically include your primary keyword in essential elements (title tags, meta tags, alt-image tags, H1 tags, some of the H2 tags, and URL) and secondary keywords in your subtopic titles (H2-H6).